 To decide on the most suitable distribution strategy for your cosmetics business, having a clear revenue goal is a crucial determining factor.

-This article best captures the three most-used types of distribution strategy adopted by international and local producers.
+This article with key points summarized below, best captures the three most-used types of distribution strategy.
 They are:

-Involving wholesale distributors, high street retailers, product marketers/promoters, and spreading your products everywhere and anywhere your target consumers should find your product.
+By enlisting wholesale distributors, high street retailers, product marketers/promoters, and spreading your products everywhere and anywhere your target consumers can find your product.

 Selective distribution is pivotal to your brand’s growth, especially when you have a brand that focuses on a particular market segment.

-It is a distribution strategy popular with luxury cosmetics brands like Channel, Essenza, Elizabeth Arden, Mac, and others.
+It is popular with luxury cosmetics brands like Channel, Essenza, Elizabeth Arden, Mac, and others.

 What Distribution Method Should You Use?

-For the best part, deciding on a distribution method to use when starting with cosmetics product marketing, first, you must consider:
+For the best part, deciding on a distribution method to use when starting to plan your marketing, first, you’ll have to consider:

 - Your distribution goal